-It is said that "moderate exercise" is necessary for health and longevity, but it has not been clear how far this amount of "moderate" is.
-It is said that "excessive exercise is bad for the body", but in a new study, it seems that it turned out exactly how much exercise to do in the week is "moderate".
+It is said that 'moderate exercise' is necessary for health and longevity, but it has not been clear until now how much this 'moderate' amount is.
+It is said that 'excessive exercise is bad for your body', but a new study has revealed how much exercise per week is 'moderate'.

-Researchers first hierarchized the data of 661 thousand people by exercise time per week of each person and exercise more than 10 times the currently recommended momentum from those who do not exercise at all I divided it up to people.
-In addition, "exercise more than 10 times the currently recommended exercise amount" means exercise more than 25 hours a week.
+Researchers first stratify the data of 661,000 people by the amount of exercise per week for each person, and those who do not exercise at all are exercising more than 10 times the currently recommended amount of exercise.
+Divided into people.
+In addition, 'exercise 10 times or more of the currently recommended amount of exercise' means that you are exercising for 25 hours or more a week.

-When comparing their health data with the death records of the past 14 years, it is natural that the group with the highest risk of early life was "not exercising at all".
-However, unexpectedly it turned out that the risk of early life is as much as 20% less than in the group without exercise, even in the group saying "We did not reach the recommended exercise amount but some exercise".
-And the group exercising exactly the recommended amount of 150 minutes per week said that the risk of death was 31% lower than the group not exercising at all.
-People in this group seem to have been able to live longer with healthy bodies.
+Comparing their health data with death records for the last 14 years, it goes without saying that the group with the highest risk of premature life was 'no exercise at all.'
+Surprisingly, however, it was found that even in the group that 'did not reach the recommended amount of exercise but did some exercise', the risk of early life was 20% less than that of the non-exercise group.
+And the group who exercised exactly the recommended amount of 150 minutes a week had a 31% lower risk of death than the group who did not exercise at all.
+People in this group are said to have been able to live relatively long with a healthy body.

-Meanwhile, the risk of death of the group that had been walking weekly for 450 minutes, which is about 3 times the recommended amount, was 39% lower than the group not exercised at all, and recommended exercise was recommended despite 3 times momentum It was a result that was not much different from the group I had been doing.
-Furthermore, the mortality rate of people who had exercised more than 10 times the recommended amount was almost the same as those who exercised just the recommended amount.
-In other words, although it did not result in "excessive exercise is bad for your health", the effect of exercise begins to slowly begin to fall down to a point where it does not differ from the recommended amount finally when it exceeds a certain amount.
+On the other hand, the mortality risk of the group who walked 450 minutes weekly, which is about 3 times the recommended amount, was 39% lower than that of the group who did not exercise at all, and the recommended amount of exercise was performed despite the 3 times the amount of exercise.
+The result was not much different from the group I was going to.
+In addition, the mortality rate of those who exercised more than 10 times the recommended amount was about the same as those who exercised exactly the recommended amount.
+In other words, although the result was that 'excessive exercise is bad for your health', the effect of exercise begins to gradually decline when a certain amount is exceeded, and finally it reaches the point where it does not change from the recommended amount.

-In another studyWhen the health survey data of 200 thousand Australians were examined, it was found out how much intense exercise and momentum were appropriate.
-Researchers compared the health survey data and statistics on death and found that if exercising the recommended amount of "150 minutes per week", even if it is a calm way of walking, you can lower the risk of early life I understood.
-At this time, if 30% of the exercise in 150 minutes a week is changed to intense exercise, the mortality rate drops further by 9%, and if you spend more than 30% on intense exercise, the death rate will drop by 13%.
-In other words, the result that "intense exercise increases the mortality rate" did not come out.
+In another study, health survey data for 200,000 Australians were examined to find out how much strenuous exercise and amount of exercise was appropriate.
+Researchers have compared health survey data with mortality statistics and found that a recommended amount of exercise, '150 minutes a week,' can reduce the risk of premature life, even with the gentle walking method.
+I understand.
+At this time, if 30% of the 150 minutes of exercise per week is changed to intense exercise, the mortality rate will decrease further by 9%, and if 30% or more is spent on intense exercise, the mortality rate will decrease by 13%.
+In other words, there was no result that 'vigorous exercise increases mortality'.

-Of course, there are individual differences, but what you can derive from the above two studies is that you can not say that "exercise is too bad for your body".
-To live long in a healthy body it is "to do exercise for 150 minutes a week, for 20 to 30 minutes it is good to move your body vigorously".
+Of course, there are individual differences, but what can be derived from the above two studies is that it cannot be said that 'excessive exercise is bad for the body.'
+To live long with a healthy body, 'exercise 150 minutes a week, of which 20 to 30 minutes should be vigorous.'